HungryTurtleCode/htc_website/_posts/2015-12-27-jquery-keyboard-events.md

 </html>
 {% endhighlight %}

 There isn&#8217;t anything fancy going on here.
 The key parts are the two videos and their containing divs.
-Of course, we only want to see and hear one video at any given time, so we mute the video inside <span class="lang:xhtml decode:true crayon-inline ">id="darkvidcont"</span> initially.
+Of course, we only want to see and hear one video at any given time, so we mute the video inside {% ihighlight html %}id="darkvidcont"{% endihighlight %} initially.

 Before we get started with the JavaScript there are a few little tricky things we have to take care of with the CSS.